Dhruva Natchathiram (soundtrack)

-Dhruva Natchathiram is the soundtrack to the upcoming Tamil-language spy action film of the same name written, directed and produced by Gautham Vasudev Menon, starring Vikram.
+Dhruva Natchathiram is the soundtrack to the upcoming Indian Tamil-language spy action film of the same name written, directed and produced by Gautham Vasudev Menon, starring Vikram.
 The film features musical score composed by Harris Jayaraj, with lyrics written by Thamarai, Paal Dabba, Monica Perez Castillo and Aira.
 The soundtrack featured five songs with three of them—"Oru Manam", "His Name Is John" and "Naracha Mudi"—released as singles.
 The album was released by Sony Music India on 28 October 2023.

 Background

 A. R. Rahman was announced as the film's composer in April 2013, when Menon initially announced the film with Suriya in the lead.
 However, the project was dropped due to creative differences between Menon and Suriya.
 When the project was revived with Vikram in the lead in January 2017, Harris Jayaraj who was known for Menon's successive collaborations since the latter's debut film, Minnale (2001) signed the film as a composer.
 The untitled song in the first teaser was written and sung by Aaryan Dinesh Kanagaratnam and Sri Rascol.
 This was not included in the film's music album.

 The production of the film's music took six years, as the film was consequently delayed to financial constraints.
 Initially, the film was supposed to have only one song entitled "Oru Manam" that had been composed very earlier for the film.
 But after watching the film, Harris demanded that there are certain moments in the film that needed music.
 Hence, four more songs were composed for the film after being shot.
 Harris started working on the film's background score by late-February 2023.